slooi/kaggle-ssh/README.md

 1) You must have a Ngrok authentication token.
 Signing up for Ngrok is free and can be done in a couple minutes using a throwaway email

 # Getting Started
-1) Open a new kaggle notebook and navigate to: File -> Import Notebook -> Github
+1) Open a new kaggle notebook and navigate to: File -> Import Notebook -> Github.
+A field accepting URLs should appear
-2) Paste the following link then click "Import": https://github.com/slooi/kaggle-ssh/blob/main/Kaggle_SSH.ipynb
+2) Paste the link (https://github.com/slooi/kaggle-ssh/blob/main/Kaggle_SSH.ipynb) into the field then click "Import":
 3) Add your Ngrok token to `NGROK_AUTH_TOKEN` defined at the top of the `Kaggle_SSH.ipynb` file
 4) (Optional) Change the username `USER_NAME` and password `USER_PASSWORD` for your kaggle environment
 5) Click the "Run All" button to run the entire file